patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 | **Theta** | 5-10 |
 | **Alpha** | 8-12 |

 The signal frequencies mainly reside in the mid-theta and delta range.
+Before I can determine specifically when theta oscillations occur, it's essential to introduce a key operation: the Hilbert transform.

 ### The Hilbert transform